A3Cloud-Solutions/PowerApps-Sharepoint-solution/Sharepoint Online/README.md

 # SharePoint Online

-Site and lists for Operate'n'Collect Solution
+Site and lists for Operate'n'Collect Solution can be created and initially configured with "Create Initial Sharepoint Lists for OperatenCollect app v.1.0.2" Powershell from current folder.
+Run with appropriate administration rights:

 ## Site for Operate'n'Collect Solution